Geography and Geology

 - Acceptance of applicant by a graduate faculty member who agrees to serve as the student's graduate research advisor.

-- Each student must consult with the department's general graduate advisor before registering for the first semester of classes.
-Students who wish to start at some time other than the Fall semester should contact the GGP Graduate Program Director prior to applying to the program.
+- Each student must consult with the school's general graduate advisor before registering for the first semester of classes.
+Students who wish to start at some time other than the Fall semester should contact the SEES Graduate Program Director prior to applying to the program.

 - Once the membership of the advisory committee has been established, the student should rely upon its members for assistance in the selection of his/her elective courses, and for advice and direction in the thesis research.

-- Until such time as the advisory committee has been formed, the student should continue to consult with the department's graduate advisor.
+- Until such time as the advisory committee has been formed, the student should continue to consult with the school's graduate advisor.

 A minimum of 33 hrs with thesis; a minimum of 36 hours for the non-thesis option